How to enjoy two days in magnificent Montreal

 Montréal stands out as a unique and historic city, being the major French-speaking city in North America.
 Here's how to enjoy the best weekend in Montreal.

-Put down your parcels and lunch in the charming, flower-filled garden of the Jardin Nelson restaurant.
+Put down your parcels and pause for lunch in the charming, flower-filled garden of the Jardin Nelson restaurant.
 The extensive bistro menu features sweet and savoury crepes (including gluten-free offerings), pizza, sandwiches, and a house-special duck leg confit salad.

 Afternoon

 Enjoy a stroll along the Lachine Canal to the Pointe-à-Callière.
-This is home to the city’s birthplace and the Montréal Museum of Archaeology and History.
+This area is home to the city’s birthplace and the Montréal Museum of Archaeology and History.
 Wander through historical displays and archaeological dig sites.
-Don’t miss the 30-minute multi-media show illustrating the 375-year history of the city.
-The multi-media show includes video, music, and animation, in view of the city’s foundation walls below.

 Sunday